renovate-bot/Mikaela-_-cv/README.md

 <!-- prettier-ignore-end -->
 <!-- editorconfig-checker-enable -->

-## Volunteering / positions of trust
+## Volunteering, positions of trust

 - 10.2015-- _[Pirate Party of Finland](https://piraattipuolue.fi/en/)_
   - **Web Services and Instant Messaging Maintenance** <!-- The instant messaging team was officially founded on 27.03.2018, the web services survey on 06.08.2019, and the IT team has been in place since 11.12.2019 -->